Featured Offerings

 Our Impact

-Each year Paseo Pottery selects a local charity to receive all net-profits from our Pottery Throw Downs.
-Thus far, our pottery-powered charity has donated over seventy five thousand dollars.
-We embrace a form of conscious capitalism—cover our costs, then invest excess revenue into our community.
+Each month, Paseo Pottery selects a local charity to receive the net-profits from our First Friday Pottery Throw Downs.
+Thus far, our pottery-powered charity has donated over $100,000 thus far!

 100+